drivly/sentence.case.do/README.md

-# Templates.do - Worker Templates API
+# Sentence.case.do.do - Sentence case keys Transformation API

 Explore the API at: <https://templates.do/api>